sanyalelizabet/sanyalelizabet/README.md

 - Yield-curve modeling
 - Options and implied volatility
 - Portfolio analytics
-- Treasury and market research
+- Interest rates and money market
 - Python and R for financial applications